 In the 1980s, Fair Trade began to address this problem by ensuring that small farmers receive a living wage for their coffee.
 The Fair Trade logo reassures consumers that the coffee beans they buy are grown by democratically run cooperatives of small farms that receive a decent price for their beans.

-Our cuppers have traveled with Grower’s First deep into the remote mountains of Honduras and Mexico to pick coffee cherries and share a meal with a farming family.
+Our cuppers have traveled deep into the remote mountains of Honduras and Mexico to pick coffee cherries and share a meal with a farming family.
 We’re still on contact with these farmers, and it’s exciting when we receive their beans to roast.

-Through Grower’s First, we’ve joined a community that connects the Crimson Cup team with small-plot farmers and coffee consumers.
+Through Friend2Farmer, we’re creating a community that connects the Crimson Cup team with small-plot farmers and coffee consumers.
 We’ve shown how the power of consumer choice can shape a sustainably better world.
 And found that the world’s best coffee really does taste better when you’re part of a community that’s changing lives with each cup.